Intercity Direct: Supplement

 A supplemental fare is required for any trip on the Intercity Direct that includes the Schiphol Airport–Rotterdam stretch.
-Single-use supplements cost €2.90 during peak hours and €1.74 during off-peak hours (2023) regardless of the class.
+Single-use supplements cost €3.20 during peak hours and €1.92 during off-peak hours (2026) regardless of the class.

 This supplement can be paid by touching an OV-Chipcard or Contactless payment to a "supplement pillar," which can be found on platforms from which Intercity Direct trains depart.
 These pillars are similar to OV-Chipcard validation machines, but contain a red "Toeslag" label.
 A bi-lingual sign indicates for which train the supplement is required.
 If the supplement was mistakenly paid, touching an OV-Chipcard to the same device within 30 minutes on the same station will cancel the purchase.

-Journeys between Schiphol Airport railway station and Amsterdam Centraal, or between Rotterdam Centraal and Breda, can be made without paying the supplement.
+Journeys between Schiphol Airport railway station and Amsterdam Zuid, or between Rotterdam Centraal and Breda, can be made without paying the supplement.
 International tickets for the trains which continue to Belgium include the supplement in their cost.